ijmccallum/next-koa-starter/README.md

 # App starter

+- Koa.js GraphQL server
+- Local authentication with passport.js
+- Next.js front end
+- all in Typescript!

+## MongoDB

+- `docker-compose up`
+- or run it locally
+- or use a hosted service
+- connection string is in ./apiServer/.env `MONGODB_CONNECTION_URL`

+## GraphQL api (/apiServer)

+- `cd apiServer`
+- `npm i`
-`npm i` - `npm start`
+- `npm start`

-- Next.js
+## Next.js server

-- Koa.js
+- `cd nextApp`
-- TypeScript
+- `npm i`
-- Custom API routes
-- Local auth
+- `npm start`

-- one node to rule them all!
+## oneRing

+TODO: koa-mount the api & next servers to run them both in a single instance of node so the app can be deployed to things like Heroku with as little hassle as possible :)

 ## TODO: